learntochangecode/payment-project/README.md

 ## 🌟 Overview

-OpenPaymentHub is a comprehensive open-source payment system that provides a complete solution for payment processing, transaction management, and merchant services.
+Payment-project is a comprehensive open-source payment system that provides a complete solution for payment processing, transaction management, and merchant services.
 Built with modern architecture and industry best practices, it offers a robust and scalable platform for handling various payment scenarios.

 ### Core Features